ioBroker/ioBroker.rest-api/README.md

 ![Screenshot](img/screen.png)

 ## Usage
-Call in browser ```http://ipaddress:8093/``` and use Swagger UI to request and modify the states and objects
+Call in browser ```http://ipaddress:8093/``` and use Swagger UI to request and modify the states and objects.

+Some request examples:
+- `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal` - read state as JSON
+- `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal/plain` - read state as string (only value)
+- `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal?value=5` - write state with GET (only for back compatibility with simple-api)

 ## Subscribe on state or object changes
 Your application could get notifications by every change of the state or object.